 4. Fear of God – Yirat Shamayim

 Another spiritual gift discussed in the Talmud is the fear of God or “yirat shamayim” in Hebrew.
 Yirat shamayim refers to the deep reverence and awe towards God and recognizing God’s presence in all things.
 The Talmud teaches that this gift is essential for achieving spiritual growth and fulfilling one’s purpose in life.
-When you teach the fear of an imaginary friend to define spiritual gifts and abilities, you breach the ground from philosophy to mysticism.
+Teaching the fear of an imaginary friend to define spiritual gifts and abilities is a stretch.

 5. Love – Ahavah